 - Savings you want to keep separate from your spending money: Out of sight, out of mind, right?
 If you have a hard time saving money, setting up automated transfers to a separate high-yield account at a bank that’s not your regular one will help.
 Plus, some high-APY banks have features that look for additional savings from your funding account to move automatically into your savings pool.

 Money you need to access every day (to pay monthly bills, stop at the ATM for some carrying-around cash) does not belong in a high-yield savings account.
 That’s because savings accounts are subject to the Federal Reserve Board’s Regulation D, which limits withdrawals/transfers out to six per month.
-Plus, most high-yield accounts don’t come with an ATM card or check-writing privileges.
+(Note: Those restrictions were lifted during the pandemic, and some banks continue to allow more frequent withdrawals.)
+Plus, many high-yield accounts don’t come with an ATM card or check-writing privileges.

 How is a high-yield savings account different from a money market account?